OPEN CALL - CLOSING 25th OCTOBER 2025

 Interested in starting a Queer Shed?

-With the world’s first Queer Shed now in its second year, we’re looking for eight self-organised groups who are ready to start their own Queer Shed and want to help co-design a pilot Queer Sheds Network in Ireland.
+With the world’s first Queer Shed now in its second year, and 8 more emerging around Ireland, we’re looking for the next group of self-organised groups who are ready to kickstart their own Queer Shed.

-In June, we will bring together eight groups at The Common Knowledge Centre in Clare for a two day, fully funded residency.
+On November 8th & 9th, we will bring together another seven groups at The Common Knowledge Centre in Clare for a two day, fully funded residency.
 Over two days, we will support each other to plan for the creation of a Queer Shed and collaborate to shape a potential Queer Sheds Network.
+If you can’t make this date, we will have another call and kickstart weekend in early 2026.

 After the workshop, participating groups will have access to network support, resources, and a growing network of people working on the same thing.